w3c/wai-curricula/content/designer/multimedia-and-animations.md

 {% include excol.html type="middle" %}

 Show examples of different types of animations.
-Explain that animations can cause seizures and physical reactions for some people, so designers need to consider additional requirements when designing animations.
+Explain that animations can cause seizures and physical reactions for some people, so designers need to carefully consider the below when designing animations.

 #### Learning Outcomes for Topic